-Comparing Online vs. Telephone vs. Face-to-face Quantitative Research Survey Modes; Which is top dog?
+Comparing Online vs. Telephone vs. Face-to-face Quantitative Research Survey Methods; Which is top dog?

 Recent OFCOM Research (1) highlighted that 71% of the UK receive 9 nuisance calls a month.
 Also that telephone is the #4 culprit.
 This questions whether this quantitative research survey mode has had its day?
 But while online has grown in share, is this top dog?
 We’ve looked closely at the merits of online, telephone (random direct dialing) and face-to-face (ftf).
 Several insights emerged.
 So if you are about to brief in a quantitative research survey, this article summarises our findings.
 It also spotlights ideas to help you make the most of your research investment.

 Cost of research

 Costs vary by sample size, ease of reaching an audience or ‘incidence’, the length of survey, mode, and also complexity of fieldwork and analysis.
 Some costs such as coding for online research, computer aided telephone interviewing (CATI) and computer assisted personal interviewing (CAPI) are similar.
 Compared with online (index =100) fieldwork costs are typically higher for face-to-face (index 250-300) than telephone (index 250-300) due to the greater human time involved.

 Coverage or reach

 Online presently reaches 87% of the UK (1) though many online surveys run via panels which cover just 5% of the population.
 Thus sample carefully to cover geographic gaps and bear in mind that respondents are also usually more ‘Internet experienced’.
 Conversely, nearly all homes have access to at least one phone though telephone databases cover just 60% UK (and we suspect even fewer are opted-in to research).
 Within this fixed line telephone reaches 79% (with greater penetration among older respondents) and mobiles reach 96% (with greater penetration of younger respondents) (1).
 Face-to-face also reaches most places (though at a cost).

 Online response depends on the nature of the panel, and how responsive and interested respondents are; expect between 5-30%.
 Conversely, response from links on websites or emails depend on the nature of the source.
 Telephone responses have also fallen over the last decade and responses are now around 10-15%.
 Face-to-face response, by contrast, is around 15-20%.

 Avidy bias (Sample bias)